PFMC Safeguarding and Child Protection Policy

 Staff are advised to remember that teaching and learning are based on mutual respect and consideration for individual needs.
 Staff should never apply bullying tactics or make remarks, even in jest and which could be misconstrued, to obtain a desired response.
 Staff must never use abusive language or make suggestions which could cause loss of self-respect.

 During the evening and night-time, members of staff will be on duty at a minimum of the advised ratio, with a member of the management team always available on call.
 Within the campsite area, staff will be respectful of children’s privacy at all times.
-Staff will not enter a child’s tent unless there are others present.
+Staff will not enter a child’s tent unless there are other members of staff present.
 If a child is on their own within a tent staff will not enter, unless the safety of the child is a concern (eg. sickness, injury).
 Children are not allowed to enter a member of staff’s tent.

 Staff may, on occasion, be required to deal with a child’s challenging behaviour.
 In responding to challenging behaviour, the response should always be proportionate to the actions, be imposed as soon as is practicable and be fully explained to the child and their parents/carers.